 Two is that you are writing about you and not to the reader.

-Three is that it is poorly written, with typos and errors, and is too short to be informative.
+Three is that it is poorly written, with typos and errors and perhaps using keyword stuffing, and is too short to be informative.

 If you take a look at your best-performing pages, you should notice that the top pages almost always fit into the first three positive categories.